Surprising reasons why you have bad breath

 The pill

-This is a medication that can potentially reduce the amount of saliva produced and therefore cause bad breath.
-This can be managed by trying to stimulate saliva flow by sipping water little and often, chewing sugar free gum or using artificial saliva sprays.
+This is a medication that can reduce the amount of saliva produced, and therefore cause bad breath.
+This can be managed by stimulating saliva flow by sipping water little and often, chewing sugar-free gum or using artificial saliva sprays.
 If the problem continues, it may be worth seeing if a different type of pill can be prescribed or alternative contraception used.

 You are eating mints to combat it (sugar makes it worse)